 The Singapore Exchange was the co-host of Wisdom’s last stop for 2016, along with the support of the Investor Relations Professional’s Association of Singapore (IRPAS).
 The venue’s top-notch conference facility was filled with more than 90 SGX-listed companies and other market participants.
 Mr. Chng Lay Chew, CFO of the SGX, got the day started off on message with a talk regarding the importance that he places on IR in his current role, and the SGX’s efforts to promote ESG disclosure from its listed companies.
 Harold Woo, President of IRPAS, also made his opening remarks around the IR association’s role in developing the IR profession in Singapore and to neighboring South East Asian countries.

-Thank you to everyone that attended and to our excellent speakers.
 The continued success of Wisdom as witnessed through the year-on-year growth in delegates is a testament to the increasing stature of investor relations in Asia.
 As ownership of equities in Asia continues to become more international, we believe IR will continue its rise in importance in the corporate culture of companies in the region.
 Ipreo will be there every step of the way.
+Until next year.